 Our Healthcare Communication Program encompasses a process that includes writing cases for standardized encounters, training SPs, developing assessment tools and providing the logistics/environment for the program.
-We currently have six standardized patient clinic rooms and we can simulation inpatient room settings in the GEMS simulation space and a standardized patient flex pool.
+We currently have six standardized patient clinic rooms and we can simulation inpatient room settings in the Geisinger Education & Medical Simulation (GEMS) Center simulation space and a standardized patient flex pool.
 We develop sessions based on the needs of the learners and utilize several different learning formats including SP encounters for evaluation, small and large group coaching and feedback sessions.
 We have developed several cases but are constantly updating and developing new ones, some examples are listed below:

 What is the process for Healthcare Communication Program utilization?

-If you are interested in communication skills training using standardized patients, contact Pam Humphrey, healthcare communication programs senior coordinator (MC 23-00, 570-271-5676, email@example.com).
+If you are interested in communication skills training using standardized patients, contact Pam Domenico, healthcare communication programs senior coordinator (MC 23-00), at 570-271-5676 or firstname.lastname@example.org.

 We will arrange a meeting with our team members and the requesting faculty member and administrator if appropriate.
 At this meeting, we will plan the details of your training session and begin to write the case or select one from our library.